mahannk/Website-status-checker-FastAPI/readme.md

 # Website Status Checker

-## Using FastAPI to run a Python script for checking status of URLs
+## Building an API in Python with FastAPI

 ### Usage